damiant/dust/roadmap.md

 # Roadmap

+## Accessibility / Navigation
 - 🌟 Dust Daka - Siri for "where am I": 8:30 and F. Maybe screen reader or voice control button.
 - 🌟 Siri - What is the closest camp, restroom, ice, medical etc?
 - 🌟 Simple - "Find X camp" > show your location and target only with distance and direction
+- 🟠 Whiteout mode - button for whiteout - show huge compass with direction to camp / center camp / temple / 3 or 9

+## Bugs
+- 🌟 Fix RSL Data - if < 11am then assume the next day
 - 🔴 If the current day is at end of list then scroll right
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
 - 🔴 Verify filtered events dont save the filtered version
 - 🔴 Verify if there are no events that it doesnt try to download them

-- 🔴 Add friend by camp name
 - 🔴 If powered then give better GPS accuracy and update the map with centering
-- 🌟 Fix RSL Data - if < 11am then assume the next day
 - 🌟 Test when firefox is the default browser on Android
 - 🌟 If offline and unable to download an event then show message 'Unable to download data for [event]'
 - 🌟 Unresponsive after a certain amount of use
 - 🌟 Nearby apparently did not work for some - even when location enabled
+- 🔴 Add changelog to whatchanged text
+- 🟠 Bigger icon for your current location
+- 🔴 Possibly duplicating calendar entries on Android
+- 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/
+- 🔴 Dark side of the mug has a 27 hour event
+- 🔴 All day events for Burning Man are entered as 2 x12 hour.
+Need to clean these up
+- 🔵 If you favorite an event and return to the event list it is not starred
+- 🔵 Add a timeout for the "getting location".
+Set to 10 seconds

+## Features
+- 🔴 Add friend by camp name
 - 🔴 Music should have an "all" option.
 - 🔴 Music search should work on all days
 - 🔴 Map should have toggles for art, restrooms, camps, infrastructure